If you’re interested in seeking a private grant or scholarship, check as many sources as possible.

 - Association of American Indian Affairs, Inc.

-- Astronaut Scholarship Foundation – ASF 2020-2021 Nomination Consideration Form
+- Astronaut Scholarship Foundation – ASF 2024-2025 Nomination Consideration and Student Information Form

 - Elks National Foundation

 - Gates Millennium Scholars

 - Hispanic Association of Colleges and Universities